raiteadm/RAITE2024/README.md

 # RAITE 2024
 RAITE 2024 Code and Details

-These files are used for RAITE 2024.
-File structure is broken up by Red/Blue Team.
+Each of the above folders are assocaited with a specific scenario for RAITE 2024.
+Each contains a text file with links to the associated data.

 All files should be Distribution A.